polarysekt/polarysekt.github.io/_drafts/2011-08-30-Unicode-Entity-Markup.md

 }
 ```

-To simplify things, we'll stream all the HTML to stdout (<em>usually</em> the console...)
+To simplify things, we'll stream all the HTML to stdout (<em>usually</em> directed at the console...)

 **Compile Source File:**

-Generally I use a `makefile`, and some standard paths, but here's a simple way:
+Generally I use a `makefile`, but here's a simple way:

 ```sh
 $  g++ -O2 -Wall -o html-entity-gen src/main.cpp